-- (9) An agency providing crisis relief center services to youth ages 8 to 18, must follow these additional requirements: - For the purposes of this section: - Youth means any person 8 years to 18 years of age. - Client means a youth over the age of consent per (refer to RCW) choosing admission as an individual, a legal family member or guardian when the youth is not able to consent to services and the legal family or guardian when applicable to a youth over the age of 13. - (a) Adopt and implement policies and procedures defining how differing age groups will be appropriately separated.
-Clients may not have contact with or be treated in shared spaces with adults. - (b) Provide resources to connect-children and their families clients with behavioral health supports; - (c) Coordinate with the department of children, youth, and families for children youth who do not need inpatient care and are unable to be discharged to home; and - (d) Adopt and implement polices and procedures that include coordination with the Children and Youth Multisystem Care Project and address discharge planning for a child client who is at risk of dependency, out-of-home placement, or homelessness.
+- (9) An agency providing crisis relief center services to youth ages 8 to 18, must follow these additional requirements: - (a) Adopt and implement policies and procedures defining how differing age groups will be appropriately separated.
+Youth may not have contact with or be treated in shared spaces with adults. - (b) Provide resources to connect children and their families with behavioral health supports; - (c) Coordinate with the department of children, youth, and families for children who do not need inpatient care and are unable to be discharged to home; and - (d) Adopt and implement polices and procedures that address discharge planning for a child who is at risk of dependency, out-of-home placement, or homelessness.